Murder of Paul Kavanagh

+He collected money owed to the Kinahans by other drug dealers, but the Kinahans became convinced that he was keeping some of the money for himself.
+Gardaí believe that this was the motive for his murder.

 Death

 He had been renting a house in Drumcondra at the time of his death.
 His partner drove back from a gym on 26 March 2015 and he was parking the car for her when he was attacked.
 An eyewitness saw him driving the car, then suddenly reversing at speed.
 His was stopped by a white Audi that blocked his way.
 Another witness then heard shots then saw a car hitting another.
 He then saw two men get out of the car and jog in the direction of Grace Park Road.
 The Audi was set alight before the killers fled.

 His mother identified his remains at the morgue.

 Funeral

 His funeral was held at Church of Our Lady of Good Counsel on Mourne Road.
 The mourners included Conor McGregor.